DonaldTerry3/IT1025KTamerlano/Lab5/readme.md

 ### Information Systems Security

 #### Security Triad
+Confidentiality is roughly equivalent to privacy.
+Confidentiality measures are designed to prevent sensitive information from unauthorized access attempts.
+It is common for data to be categorized according to the amount and type of damage that could be done if it fell into the wrong hands.
+More or less stringent measures can then be implemented according to those categories.
+Passwords and user names can be an exapmle.
+Integrity involves maintaining the consistency, accuracy and trustworthiness of data over its entire lifecycle.
+Data must not be changed in transit, and steps must be taken to ensure data cannot be altered by unauthorized people (for example, in a breach of confidentiality).
+Multistep authentication is an example.
+Availability means information should be consistently and readily accessible for authorized parties.
+This involves properly maintaining hardware and technical infrastructure and systems that hold and display the information.
+A website for the information to be stored is an example.
 #### Authentication
 #### ACL and RBAC
 #### Ciphertext, Public Key and Private Key
 #### Public Key Cryptography
+Only the owner of the private key can encrypt data so that the public key decrypts it; meanwhile, anyone can encrypt data with the public key, but only the owner of the private key can decrypt it.
 ### Cryptography
 #### Encryption
 #### Frequency Fingerprint
 #### Polyalphabetic Cipher
+Caesar method is encrypted by shifting 3 letters in message and the polyalphabetic cipher is encrypted by shifting letters according to position in alphabet and is repeated alongside message.
 #### Polyalphabetic Example

 #### Brute-Force
+How to prevent Brute Force:
+-Use long, unique passwords.
+Brute forcing becomes exponentially harder with longer passwords.
+You can thwart dictionary attacks by making your passwords more unique.
+If in doubt, use a password manager to automatically generate and save random passwords for each site.

+-Secure remote desktop connections as much as possible.
+Remote desktop is a popular way for attackers to get access to your computer.
+Leave remote desktop off as much as possible.
+When it’s on, use an extremely strong password.

+-Use two-factor authentication.
+A brute-force attack is far more difficult when a correct password isn’t enough to log into an account.
+With 2FA, users need their phone or a physical security key to log into their accounts.
+This makes your account far more secure.

+-Use rate limiting.
+If you run a server, make sure that hackers can’t try passwords very fast.
+They might get discouraged and give up if the delay is long enough.

+-Don’t use account lockouts.
+If you own a website, it might make sense to lock accounts after a certain number of incorrect attempts.
+However, this lets an attacker perform a denial of service attack by locking out lots of accounts.

+-Secure SSH appropriately.
+Enable fail2ban, disable password logins (in favor of SSH keys), and turn off root login from SSH.

+-Hash and salt your passwords with modern algorithms.
+MD5 or another very basic hash algorithm is hardly better than nothing.
+Use a modern hash function and salt to prevent rainbow table attacks.
 ## Conclusion
 Include your professional conclusion here...